 Can I drive with a cracked windshield in Kansas?

 Kansas laws mention cracks on windshields, but do not provide detailed information about the size of cracks or chips allowed.
-Drivers are not permitted to operate vehicles where damage on windshields “substantially impairs driver’s view of the road”.
-It is up to individual police officers to determine if your view is impaired.
+Drivers are not permitted to operate vehicles if damage on windshields “substantially impairs driver’s view of the road”.

 Other laws and regulations:

 - Obstructed windshield regulations: No sign, poster, or other non-transparent material that obstructs visibility is permitted.
+Window tint may only be installed on AS-1 line (top 5 inches).

 - Replacement windshields: Replacement windshield glass must be of the same kind and quality, and any repairs should restore vehicle to its original state.